-IONIS-TTR ${Rx}$ is potentially a first-in-class and best-in-class drug for the treatment of all forms of transthyretin, or TTR, amyloidosis.
+IONIS-TTR ${Rx}$ is potentially a first-in-class and best-in-class drug for the treatment of all forms of transthyretin, or TTR, amyloidosis, a fatal disease in which patients experience progressive buildup of amyloid plaque deposits in tissues throughout the body, including peripheral nerves, heart, intestinal tract, kidney and bladder.
 It is one drug, given as one subcutaneous injection, once a week.
-We are evaluating IONIS-TTR ${Rx}$ in an ongoing Phase 3 study, NEURO-TTR, in patients with TTR familial amyloid polyneuropathy, or FAP, and more than half of these patients also have TTR amyloid cardiomyopathy.
+We are evaluating IONIS-TTR ${Rx}$ in an ongoing Phase 3 study, NEURO-TTR, in patients with FAP and more than half of these patients also have TTR amyloid cardiomyopathy.
 As part of our Phase 3 study, we are evaluating cardiomyopathy in this subset of patients by cardiac imaging and biomarkers which will provide data on cardiovascular endpoints.
-Together these forms of TTR amyloidosis represent a large potential market for IONIS-TTR ${Rx}$ .
+Together these forms of TTR amyloidosis represent a large potential market for IONIS-TTR ${Rx}$.
+We plan to have data from this study in the first half of 2017.
+We believe that the significant unmet medical need and the severity of this disease could warrant a rapid path to market.
+GSK, our partner for IONIS-TTR ${Rx}$, is already preparing to commercialize IONIS-TTR ${Rx}$ and is engaging in pre-commercialization activities to understand the patient journey, build disease awareness with physicians and patients and develop their launch plans.

-Volanesorsen has the potential to significantly improve the lives of patients who, because of their severely elevated triglycerides, are at constant risk of pancreatitis, which can require hospitalization and can be life-threatening.
+Volanesorsen has the potential to significantly improve the lives of patients who, because of their severely elevated triglycerides, are at constant risk of pancreatitis, which can require hospitalization and is potentially life-threatening.
+We designed volanesorsen to treat patients with diseases associated with extremely high levels of triglycerides, including two rare genetic lipid disorders, familial chylomicronemia syndrome, or FCS, and familial partial lipodystrophy, or FPL.
 We demonstrated in our Phase 2 studies that volanesorsen robustly reduced ApoC-III and triglycerides in patients, including in FCS patients, and also had a beneficial impact on insulin sensitivity.
+We are currently conducting two Phase 3 registrational studies of volanesorsen.
+We anticipate that the data from our pivotal Phase 3 studies of this drug, if positive, will support global regulatory filings for volanesorsen.
+We believe that the significant unmet medical need and the severity of these diseases could warrant a rapid path to market.
+Our wholly owned subsidiary, Akcea Therapeutics Inc., or Akcea, is preparing to commercialize volanesorsen and is engaged in pre-commercialization activities to understand the patient journey, build disease awareness with physicians and patients and develop their launch plans.
 To maximize the value of volanesorsen and other earlier-stage drugs for serious cardiometabolic diseases caused by lipids, we formed Akcea Therapeutics to focus on developing and commercializing these drugs.
-Akcea's pipeline includes volanesorsen, IONIS-APO(a)- $L{Rx}$ , IONIS-ANGPTL3- $L{Rx}$ and IONIS-APOCIII- $L{Rx}$ .
+Akcea's pipeline includes volanesorsen, IONIS-APO(a)-L{Rx}, IONIS-ANGPTL3-L{Rx} and IONIS-APOCIII-L{Rx}.
 Moving these drugs into a company that we own and control allows us to retain substantial value from them and ensures Ionis' core focus remains on innovation.
 Akcea is building development and commercialization expertise in lipid and cardiometabolic diseases, including highly trained, specialized medical, marketing and sales teams, to successfully commercialize volanesorsen and the other lipid drugs in its pipeline.